poiyomi/PoiyomiDocs/docs/modifiers/global-themes.md

 keywords: [global, themes, theme, global themes, color, colors, poiyomi, shader]
 ---

 Global Themes provide a central place to change colors throughout the shader.
-When configured, you can set any **Color** property in the Material to instead use your defined Theme Color.
+When configured, you can set any **Color** properties across the Material to instead use your defined Theme Color.

+This allows you to create animations that can change all Color linked to your Theme Color all in one go.

 ## Usage in the Shader